 Building on his doctoral thesis and Japan Society for the Promotion of Science (JSPS、日本学術振興会) postdoc studies, Joey Soehardjojo is undertaking research at the Economic and Social Research Council (ESRC) Cardiff Business School.

-The ESRC research project consolidates his doctoral and JSPS studies while developing new insights into the impacts of tripartite arrangements among governments, business associations and NGOs at the meso-institutional level.
+The ESRC research project consolidates his doctoral and JSPS studies while developing new insights into the impacts of tripartite arrangements among governments, business associations and ODA at the meso-institutional level.
 Specifically, he examines how industrial relations actors shape cross-border dominant management practice transfer processes and business policy development in emerging market economies.
 His explorative research examines the context, coordination and role of these actors in addressing sociopolitical economic changes and institutional constraints.

 - Topic: The coordinated interests and strategies of Japanese government agencies and MNCs in promoting sustainable sociopolitical, economic and human capital development in three Southeast Asian tiger economies: Indonesia, Myanmar and Thailand